Skip to content

 rules filtered by token, eg: xx,yy

-When the command is executed, the default loaded configuration file is /usr/local/cloudcare/dataflux/dataway/dataway.yaml.
-If you need to load other configurations, you can specify it through --cfg-file.
+When executing the command, the default loaded configuration file is /usr/local/cloudcare/dataflux/dataway/dataway.yaml.
+If you need to load other configurations, you can specify it via --cfg-file.

 $ ./dataway sink --cfg-file dataway.yaml [--list...]

-By default, the command output log is disabled.
-If you need to view it, you can set the --log parameter.
+By default, command output logs are disabled.
+If you need to view them, you can set the --log parameter.

 # output log to stdout